Your Breath: Reasonably Fresh

 Assuming your breath passes muster, keep it that way with good oral hygiene, a balanced diet, and regular trips to the dentist.

 For more information or to schedule you and your family for a dental exam and cleaning, please call us at (425) 318-7689.
-Drs.
-Jessica Chen and Emma Etemadi at Duvall Family Dental are caring and compassionate dentists looking forward to answering your questions.
+Dr. Jessica Chen at Duvall Family Dental is a caring and compassionate dentist looking forward to answering your questions.

 contents from https://www.deltadentalwa.com/blog/entry/2019/06/science-behind-confident-smiles